DMART19/InventoryAndStaffManager/README.md

 Sensitive credentials are managed via environment variables (.env), which are excluded from version control via .gitignore.

-👥 Contributing
-Contributions are welcome!
-You can help by:

-Reviewing and cleaning up code

-Improving component structure

-Integrating AWS services

-Creating new features or improving existing ones

-Steps to Contribute
-Fork the repository

-Create a new branch: git checkout -b feature-name

-Make your changes

-Commit and push: git push origin feature-name

-Submit a pull request

-📫 Contact
-David Martinez
-📍 Elk Grove, CA
-📧 martinezda1283@gmail.com
-🔗 GitHub Profile

 Getting Started with Create React App
 This project was bootstrapped with Create React App.